bheki-maenetja/rock-paper-scissors/readme.md

 - NPM

 ## Overview
-Rock, Paper, Scissors is a web game based on the popular hand game Rock, Paper, Scissors, Lizard Spock.
+Rock, Paper, Scissors is a web game based on the popular hand game Rock, Paper, Scissors, Lizard, Spock.
+The player chooses their 'hand': rock, paper, scissors, lizard or spock.
+The computer then randomly chooses one the five options and the winner is decided according to the following rules:
+<iframe width="722" height="397" src="https://www.youtube.com/embed/pIpmITBocfM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>